mmalmi/mmalmi.github.io/_posts/2020-02-10-javascript-live-chat-tutorial-free-alternative-to-firebase.md

 var gun = new Gun({peers: ['https://gun-eu.herokuapp.com/gun']})
 ```

-You can connect to someone else's gun node, or you can easily spin up one using Heroku or Docker.
+You can connect to someone else's gun node, or you can easily [deploy your own](https://github.com/amark/gun#deploy).

 # 3. Create a key for the user (chat initiator)